2008 Perth 400: Race 2

 Race 2 was held on Sunday 11 May.
 Winterbottom backed it up with a second race victory, pushed all the way by Garth Tander.
 Jason Richards missed the start with engine problems.
 A slow start from Mark Skaife off the front row saw a collision with Steven Richards at turn 3 of the first lap.
 Skaife broadsided the wall but Richards attempted to continue with a punctured left rear tyre, limping back to the pits.
 Russell Ingall result was caused by a drive-through penalty for pit-lane speeding.
 Lee Holdsworth was pinged for a drive-through for an unsafe pitstop release, emerging onto the track as rain began to fall and made contact with Paul Dumbrell.
 Cameron McConville slithered into the stopped cars.
 Ingall, likewise put down-field by his penalty stop damaged his steering in a clash with race leader Jamie Whincup as Ingall was being lapped.
 Ingall later picked up a $5,000 fine for careless driving.
-Whincup stayed out during the brief rain squall, and took advantage of being able to pitstop at a better time, jumping back into the field in third place, right in front of teammate Craig Lowndes, the Team Vodafone pair race to the finish together.
+Whincup stayed out during the brief rain squall, and took advantage of being able to pitstop at a better time, jumping back into the field in third place, right in front of teammate Craig Lowndes, the Triple Eight Race Engineering pair race to the finish together.
 James Courtney recovered from race 1 dramas to finish seventh while Steven Richards recovered to ninth position falling just short of overtaking Todd Kelly.
 Shane van Gisbergen's repaired Falcon just made the top ten.